intuition-dev/INTUITION/_doc/docs/servl1.md

 5. In WebDrive, create a new Amazon S3 connection.
 Paste Access Key ID and Secret Access Key created in Step 1 above.

-6. In S3 (Overview/Metadata/Content-Type), fix the CSS files to be text/css.

-7. Use this mounted location to store your project/application.
-E.g. mount -a should extract to that mounted drive.
-Access it in browser via URL copied in Step 3 above.
+Use this mounted location to store your project/application.
+Access it in browser via the Endpoint URL copied in Step 3 above.

+Note: If you have CSS files, set their S3 Overview/Metadata/Content-Type to text/css.